adamkarvonen/trl_train_demo/README.md

 We  get pirate responses like:

 "According to th' question, alice's parents have three daughters: Amy, jessy.
 Since ye have forgotten th' name of alice, th' third daughter be alice herself."

-It's a bit inconsistent in terms of always talking like a pirate - we may need to train longer or with a higher learning rate to really see the effect.

 Some notes: It takes me 20 minutes to train on 10k datapoints on Qwen3-14B with a 4x RTX 6000 Ada setup.
 To increase speed, you can experiment with disabling gradient checkpointing (will also require decreasing batch size) or turning on `packing=True` in the `SFTConfig`.